The value of a currency in Cuba skyrockets: This is how the informal market has evolved in recent hours

 Floating rate in effect

 Since last Thursday, Cuba has introduced a new currency exchange system.
-The Central Bank activated a floating rate for citizens and private individuals as part of a gradual reform aimed at reducing informality and reorganizing the flow of foreign currency.
+The Central Bank activated a floating rate for individuals and private entities as part of a gradual reform aimed at reducing informality and reorganizing the flow of foreign currency.

-People can sell foreign currencies at the new official rate and purchase up to 100 USD through digital appointments.
-The supply remains limited: only what is received through legal means (remittances, exports, etc.) is sold.
+Individuals can sell currencies at the new official rate and purchase up to 100 USD through digital appointments.
+The supply remains limited: only what is collected through legal means (remittances, exports, etc.) is sold.

-Self-employed workers and SMEs can acquire foreign currency from fiscal accounts, up to 50% of their quarterly gross income, without needing to resort to the informal market.
+Self-employed workers and SMEs can acquire foreign currency from fiscal accounts, up to 50% of their quarterly gross income, without the need to resort to the informal market.

 The new system is structured into three segments: